jetbrains-academy/rustlings-course/Understanding Ownership/The Slice Type/Other Slices/task.md

     let slice = &a[1..3];
 ```

 This slice has the type `&[i32]`.
 It works the same way as string slices do, by storing a reference to the first element and a length.
 You’ll use this kind of slice for all sorts of other collections.
-We’ll discuss these collections in detail when we talk about vectors in Chapter 8.
+We’ll discuss these collections in detail [later](course://Common Collections/Vectors/Intro).